top of page

 Section 4: Inactive Caucuses

-If a caucus is without a Chair for a period of more than 45 days it shall be considered provisional and the obligation of reorganization shall fall on the Executive Committee.
-If a caucus shall become provisional, the President shall appoint, subject to the confirmation of the Executive Committee, a person to act as Interim Chair, but such person shall not exercise any authority not related to the reorganization of the caucus; such person shall serve in this capacity, as a full voting member of the Board of Directors until the regular expiration of the term to which they were appointed.
+If a caucus is without a Chair it shall be considered provisional and the obligation of reorganization shall fall on the Executive Committee.
+If a caucus shall become provisional, the President shall appoint, subject to the confirmation of the Executive Committee, a person as Chair, but such person shall not exercise any authority not related to the reorganization of the caucus.

 Article X: Endorsements